sanjeevr5/sanjeevr5/README.md

 -->

 - 🔭 Data Scientist mostly dealing with NLP & CV use cases
-- 🌱 I’m currently learning Data Science On AWS
+- 🌱 I’m currently learning MLOps On Azure
 - ⚽️ Football Tactical Analyst/ Applying ML to football 🔴⚪️

 <b> These links are updated regularly - {This is not intended to get best results but to explore different options available}</b>